-We want to make trade faster, safer, more controllable, more sustainable and more cost-efficient, through developments in infrastructure. logistics and innovative applications of digital technology.
+We want to make trade faster, safer, more controllable, more sustainable and more cost-efficient, through developments in infrastructure, logistics and innovative applications of digital technology.
 This is our business.
-Combining the promise and shareholders with benefit for society through economic growth and social progress.
+Combining the promise society through economic growth and social progress.

 Build a legacy in society Smarter trade helps nations grow, supports business, creates jobs and raises living standards.
-We are in business for the long term, conducting ourselves in ways which are economically, socially and environmentally responsible.
+We are in business for the long term, conducting ourselves in ways which are economically, socially